Decline of Spain: Philip IV

 Thus the 1640s proved to be disastrous for the Duke of Olivares' program of centralization, threatening the collapse of the entire Spanish monarchy.
 The Portuguese instigated a short and successful rebellion in 1640, naming John IV king and thus installing the Braganza dynasty.
 In doing so, Portugal wrested its colonial empire back from the destructive military and administrative neglect that characterized the reigns of Philip II and Philip III.
 Simultaneous to these events in Portugal was a large uprising in Catalonia that lasted from 1640 to 1652.
 This rebellion almost separated Catalonia from the Spanish crown, paving the way for eventual incorporation into France, which did manage to permanently annex the trans-Pyrenean counties of Roussillon and Cerdanya.
 Secessionist uprisings also broke out in Andalusia in 1641, Sicily between 1646 and 1652, and Naples between 1647 and 1648.

 Meanwhile, on the European war fronts, the arrival of Cardinal-Infante Ferdinand as governor of the Spanish Netherlands represented the last great victories of the Spanish Armies, first of them the Battle of Nördlingen (1634).
-However, with Olivares' opposition and Ferdinand's own untimely death, fortunes turned south for the Hapsburg coalition in the Thirty Years' War, complicated by the official entry of France into the conflict in 1635, which Ferdinand had temporarly checked.
+However, with Olivares' opposition and Ferdinand's own untimely death, fortunes turned south for the Hapsburg coalition in the Thirty Years' War, complicated by the official entry of France into the conflict in 1635, which Ferdinand had temporarily checked.
 The 1643 defeat by the French at the Battle of Rocroi and the subsequent fall from grace of the Duke of Olivares marked a turning point, one where everything would go from bad to worse.
 The economy again suffered from the war efforts, complicated by bad harvests, the continuous devaluations of the currency and the alienation of positions.

 The demographic problem caused by the death or absence of so many young men became more acute.
 Four bankruptcies were declared (1627, 1647, 1656 and 1662), while the possessions and trade with America suffered the harassment of the English and Dutch, and France expanded at the cost of absorbing the Spanish possessions on its borders.
 The Treaty of Münster (1648) and the Treaty of the Pyrenees (1659) ratified the end of Spanish hegemony in Europe, which passed the baton to the powerful France of Louis XIV.